Newt Gingrich: Callista Bisek

 In 1993, while still married to Marianne, Gingrich began an affair with House of Representatives staffer Callista Bisek, more than two decades his junior.
 Gingrich was having this affair even as he led the impeachment of Bill Clinton for perjury related to Clinton's own extramarital affair.
 Gingrich filed for divorce from Marianne in 1999, a few months after she had been diagnosed with multiple sclerosis.
 The marriage produced no children.
-On January 19, 2012, Marianne alleged in an interview on ABC's Nightline that she had declined to accept Gingrich's suggestion of an open marriage.
-Gingrich disputed the account.
+On January 19, 2012, Marianne alleged in an interview on ABC's Nightline that she had declined to accept Newt's suggestion of an open marriage.
+Newt disputed the account.

 In August 2000, Gingrich married Callista Bisek four months after his divorce from Marianne was finalized.
 He and Callista live in McLean, Virginia.

 In a 2011 interview with David Brody of the Christian Broadcasting Network, Gingrich addressed his past infidelities by saying, "There's no question at times in my life, partially driven by how passionately I felt about this country, that I worked too hard and things happened in my life that were not appropriate."
 In December 2011, after the group Iowans for Christian Leaders in Government requested that he sign their so-called "Marriage Vow", Gingrich sent a lengthy written response.
 It included his pledge to "uphold personal fidelity to my spouse".

 Religion

 Raised as a Lutheran, Gingrich was a Southern Baptist in graduate school.
 He converted to Catholicism, the faith of his third wife Callista Bisek, on March 29, 2009.
 He said: "over the course of several years, I gradually became Catholic and then decided one day to accept the faith I had already come to embrace".
 He decided to officially become a Catholic when he saw Pope Benedict XVI, during the Pope's visit to the United States in 2008: "Catching a glimpse of Pope Benedict that day, I was struck by the happiness and peacefulness he exuded.
 The joyful and radiating presence of the Holy Father was a moment of confirmation about the many things I had been thinking and experiencing for several years."
 At a 2011 appearance in Columbus, Ohio, he said, "In America, religious belief is being challenged by a cultural elite trying to create a secularized America, in which God is driven out of public life."

-The Catholic Church recognizes his third marriage as a valid marriage, based on an annulment granted for his second marriage and the passing of his wife from his first.
+The Catholic Church recognizes his third marriage as a valid marriage, based on a declaration of nullity granted for his second marriage and the passing of his wife from his first.